Physics-50/Module-1/docs/week4.md

 + **Title sentence:** This short sentence (with a verb!) explains the point of what is shown in the figure.
 It tells the reader what your data mean and ideally this clearly connects to the main result (thesis) of the paper.

++ **Connection to data** The caption must make a direct connection between what is shown in the figure and the claim made in the title sentence.

 + **(optional) Panel title:** If the figure has multiple panels, each panel gets its own brief title.
 This is almost always a phrase, without a verb.

 + **(optional) Definition of scale bar:** If the scale bar length is not shown in the figure, it must be clearly defined in the caption.